- On 5 May, 2026

 Are there showers?
 Is it muddy?
 What to expect

-Yes, there are plenty of showers available at Sziget, and they’re regularly cleaned — especially in the upgraded camping zones.
-Free basic showers are open to all campers, while premium camping areas come with their own private facilities.
+Yes – there are plenty of showers across the festival, and they’re cleaned regularly, especially in the upgraded camping areas.
+Basic showers are free and available to all campers, while premium zones offer more private and less crowded facilities.

 - A lightweight rain jacket or poncho